 - Another option is to simply pipe a bit of frosting on top of the macarons and place the carrot on top.

-Plus almost 70 more macaron flavors and ideas on the blog.
+Plus over 100 more macaron flavors and ideas on the blog.

 Carrot Cake Macarons